embercsi/ember-csi/docs/installation.rst

 - Services: Depending on the driver and the configuration we may need additional services running on worker nodes and in some drivers controller nodes.

-  - iSCSI: For iSCSI drivers the iSCSI initiator, `iscsid` provided by the `iscsi-initiator-utils` package must be configured and running.
-It can be running baremetal or in a container as long as the appropriate directories from the host are mounted.
+  - iSCSI: For iSCSI drivers the iSCSI initiator, `iscsid` provided by the `iscsi-initiator-utils` package must be configured and running on the host.

-  - Multipathing: When selecting multipathing on iSCSI and FC drivers we'll need to have `multipathd`, provided by the `device-mapper-multipath` package, configured and running.
-It can be running baremetal or in a container as long as the appropriate directories from the host are mounted.
+  - Multipathing: When selecting multipathing on iSCSI and FC drivers we'll need to have `multipathd`, provided by the `device-mapper-multipath` package, configured and running on the host.

 OpenShift